-A: If readers are interested in helping wolverines, there are a variety of non-profit organizations such as the Center for Biological Diversity and the Natural Resources Defense Council that support wolverine protection legislation.
+If readers are interested in helping wolverines or polar bears, there are a variety of nonprofit organizations such as the Center for Biological Diversity and the Natural Resources Defense Council that support climate change legislation.

-In the back of A Solitude of Wolverines, there is a section on further information on these amazing creatures, as well as ways you can get involved.
+And in the back of both A Solitude of Wolverines and A Blizzard of Polar Bears, there are sections that list further information on these amazing creatures, as well as ways readers can help them.